What to know about Elijah McClain's death and the cases against police and paramedics | KRDO

 Associated Press

-DENVER (AP) — Jurors delivered a split verdict against two officers charged in the 2019 death of Elijah McClain during the first of several trials over the Black man’s fatal confrontation with police while walking home in suburban Denver, convicting one and clearing the other.
-A second trial began Friday with jury selection in the case of Aurora Officer Nathan Woodyard, who helped restrain McClain and put him in the neckhold that rendered him temporarily unconscious.
+DENVER (AP) — Opening statements are set to start in the trial of a third police officer charged in the death of a Black man who was confronted by police as he was walking home in suburban Denver in 2019.
+The presentations in the trial of Nathan Woodyard are expected to begin Tuesday, just days after jurors delivered a split verdict against two other officers indicted in the death of Elijah McClain, convicting one and clearing the other.
 Paramedics later injected the 23-year massage therapist with an overdose of a powerful sedative, ketamine.
 He was pronounced dead three days later.
 Paramedics Jeremy Cooper and Lt.
 Peter Cichuniec are scheduled to stand trial next month.